Home » Categories » Multiple Categories

 Warning: You must delete any other MX (Mail Exchanger) entries in the DNS zone file for your email to work.
 The MX entry listed above should be the only MX entry.

-If you have your cPanel site set up on a subdomain (e.g. cpanel.coolexample.com), replace each instance of "@" with your subdomain and use the domain name including the subdomain in the MX record.
+Note: DNS management conventions can vary and you should check with your provider if in doubt.
+For example, "@" is notation for the root/apex domain.
+If managing DNS manually through your Heart control panel, instead of entering "@" in the host (or subdomain) field, leave this blank.
+If you have your cPanel site set up on a subdomain (e.g. "subdomain.coolexample.com"), instead replace each instance of "@" with your subdomain and use the domain name including the subdomain in the MX record.

 Optional Records